Terrapin-Rocket-Team/Astra/docs/docs/user-guide/intro.md

 ---
 title: User Manual - Introduction
 ---
-# The Complete MMFS User's Manual
+# The Complete Astra User's Manual

 !!! info
     These docs were written in the order shown on the sidebar.
 You many notice that later docs somewhat rely on the reader understanding topics covered earlier.
 They should mostly be self-sufficient, but it's not guaranteed.